lorgam/acl_api/README.md

 - `make phpv` to check the php version installed
 - `make install` to install composer packages and load the database with test data
 - `make c-install` to install composer packages
+- `make tests` to execute the tests
+- `make newman` to execute the Postman tests

 ### Commands for the symfony environment
 - `make sf-routes` to show the routes Symfony has registered